Approximability and Proof Complexity

 Postdoc Positions in Theoretical Computer Science

-The Theoretical Computer Science Group at KTH Royal Institute of Technology invites applications for up to four postdoc positions in theoretical computer science.
+The Theoretical Computer Science Group at KTH Royal Institute of Technology invites applications for postdoc positions in theoretical computer science.

 The Theoretical Computer Science Group at KTH (www.csc.kth.se/tcs) offers a strong research environment spanning a wide range of research topics such as complexity theory and approximation algorithms, computer and network security, cryptography, formal methods and natural language processing.
 We have one of Europe's most prominent groups in algorithms and complexity theory, and the research conducted here has attracted numerous international awards and grants in recent years.

 The postdoc positions are in the area of computational complexity theory.
 Current research in the group focuses mostly on approximation algorithms/hardness of approximation, subexponential algorithms, and proof complexity, but excellent researchers in neighbouring areas such as, e.g., communication complexity, circuit complexity, algebraic complexity, and harmonic analysis are also warmly welcome to apply.

 This research project is led by Johan Håstad, Per Austrin, and Jakob Nordström, and is financed by grants from the Knut and Alice Wallenberg Foundation, the European Research Council, and the Swedish Research Council.

 In addition to the PIs, the research project involves a total of 4-5 postdocs and 4-5 PhD students.
 Thus, this will be a great opportunity to explore new connections between different subareas of complexity theory within a vibrant and growing research environment.

 Within the overall framework sketched above, the postdoc will be expected and encouraged to contribute to and influence the research agenda.
 Taking part in teaching graduate seminar courses is encouraged but not required.
 Travel funding is included, and the group also receives short-term and long-term visitors on a regular basis.